5 Steps to a Grocery Budget That’s Right for You

 The problem with comparing food budgets is that no two are exactly alike.
 Naturally, some people spend more (or less) based on their family size, preferences and income.
 That’s why it’s important to find the grocery budget that’s right for your family.

 Here are five steps to discovering your supermarket sum:

 Step 2: Set your new amount.
-Now that you know how much you've been paying Trader Joe, figure out how much you'd rather pay him.
-For example, if you spent $600 on groceries last month, try knocking it down to $500 this month.
+Now that you know how much you’ve been paying Trader Joe, figure out how much you’d rather pay him.
+For example, if you spent $600 on groceries last month and want to cut back a little, try knocking it down to $500 this month.
 Keep it realistic.